developer-portal/content/tools/docker/docker-installation.md

 $ sudo dnf config-manager --add-repo https://download.docker.com/linux/fedora/docker-ce.repo
 ```

-To install the docker engine
+To install the docker engine.
+The Docker daemon relies on a OCI compliant runtime (invoked via the containerd daemon) as its interface to the Linux kernel namespaces, cgroups, and SELinux.

 ```console
 $ sudo dnf install docker-ce docker-ce-cli containerd.io
 ```

-Afterwards you need to enable the backward compatability for Cgroups
+Afterwards you need to enable the backward compatability for Cgroups.
+Docker Engine on Linux relies on control groups (cgroups).
+A cgroup limits an application to a specific set of resources.
+Control groups allow Docker Engine to share available hardware resources to containers and optionally enforce limits and constraints.

 ```console
 $ sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=0"
 ```

-> Note: You must reboot after running the command for the changes to take effect
+You must reboot after running the command for the changes to take effect

 To start the Docker service use: